A Fantasy Author's Adventures in Fiction & Life

 Agents and publishers will search genre, audience age and marginalised writer hashtags to find pitches of interest to them.
 Parties like SFFPit have their own official hashtag lists, which aren’t always the same.
 So whichever party you’re pitching in, check if it has its own hashtag list and if so, use hashtags from that list, so your pitches are seen by industry professionals.
 I’ve linked every pitch party I know of’s website above.

-As you’re identifying the main relevant hashtags for your pitch, and having already chosen comp titles, now is a good time to type your pitch and hashtags into a tweet or do a character count to check each pitch with comps and hashtags fits Twitter’s 280 character limit.
+As you’re identifying the main relevant hashtags for your pitch, and having already chosen comp titles, now is a good time to type your pitch and hashtags into a post or do a character count to check each pitch with comps and hashtags fits the platform or specified party character limit.
 If you’re struggling with this, you might want to skip to step 4.

 4. Get Feedback on Your Pitches